Mark Eichhorn: First stint with the Toronto Blue Jays

-Eichhorn made his major league debut with the Blue Jays in 1982 but suffered a severe shoulder injury after which he did not return to the majors until 1986.
+Eichhorn made his major league debut with the Toronto Blue Jays in 1982 but suffered a severe shoulder injury after which he did not return to the majors until 1986.
 The shoulder injury had robbed Eichhorn of most of his fastball velocity and had forced him to turn to an unconventional sidearm motion in which his arm angle was well below the belt when he released the ball.
 Eichhorn was notable for an exceptionally low velocity for a major league pitcher though his control and unusual delivery made him an effective player.

 In his first year of the new pitching style, 1986, he was the easy American League ERA leader with 1.72, more than three-quarters of a run ahead of Cy Young Award winner Roger Clemens, but fell five innings pitched short of qualifying for the ERA title.
 Manager Jimy Williams offered him a chance to make those five innings with a start at the end of the season, but Eichhorn declined.

 Atlanta Braves

 On March 29, 1989, the Toronto Blue Jays sold Eichhorn's contract to the Atlanta Braves.
-Eichhorn would pitch one season with Atlanta, pitching to a 4.35 ERA in 68 1/3 innings.
-The Braves would release Eichhorn on November 20 that year, after the season's conclusion.
+Eichhorn played one season with Atlanta, pitching to a 4.35 ERA in 68 1/3 innings.
+The Braves released Eichhorn on November 20 that year, after the season's conclusion.

 First stint with the California Angels

 On December 19, 1989, Eichhorn signed with the California Angels.
-Now back in the American League, Eichhorn would rebound to better form in 1990, as he had a 3.08 ERA in 84 2/3 innings.
-Eichhorn would get 13 saves this season, marking a career high.
-Although Eichhorn was the Angels' save leader for the first half of the season, Bryan Harvey - who was splitting save opportunities with Eichhorn up to that point - would get the remainder of the saves for the rest of the season.
-With Harvey being the full-time closer for the 1991 season, Eichhorn returned to a middle relief role that season and saw noticeable improvement, with Eichhorn pitching to a 1.98 ERA in 81 2/3 innings.
+Now back in the American League, Eichhorn rebounded to better form in 1990, as he had a career-high 13 saves and a 3.08 ERA in 84 2/3 innings.
+Although Eichhorn led the Angels in saves for the first half of the season, Bryan Harvey, who was splitting save opportunities with Eichhorn up to that point, earned the remainder of the saves for the rest of the season.
+With Harvey being the full-time closer for the 1991 season, Eichhorn returned to a middle relief role that season and saw noticeable improvement, pitching to a 1.98 ERA in 81 2/3 innings and earning a career-high 25 holds.

-It was with the Angels that Eichhorn became particularly good at preventing home runs.
+It was with the Angels that Eichhorn developed a reputation for being particularly hard for hitters to hit a home run off of.
 Between 1990 and 1991, Eichhorn surrendered just four home runs in 166 1/3 innings pitched.
 In 1991, Eichhorn also set a major league record by not surrendering a walk across his first 30 games pitched.
-This record would be tied by Kenley Jansen in 2017.
+This record was tied by Kenley Jansen in 2017.

-Eichhorn would pitch for the Angels again for the 1992 season.
-He had a 2.38 ERA in 56 2/3 innings pitched with the Angels this season.
+In 1992, Eichhorn had a 2.38 ERA in 56 2/3 innings with the Angels.